-With these novel approaches that target both the innate and adaptive immunity, ImCheck Therapeutics aims to extend the benefits of effective immunotherapy to more patients, more cancers and more diseases.
+With a broad range of development programs that target both innate and adaptive immunity, ImCheck Therapeutics aims to extend the benefits of effective immunotherapy to more patients.

-At the turn of the 21st century, work in Daniel Olive’s laboratory largely contributed to the discovery and understanding of the butyrophilins.
-Today, ImCheck Therapeutics is developing a series of programs to target different members of this family, of which the most advanced target is BTN3A, the main activator of γ9δ2 T cells.
-Importantly, BTN3A is overexpressed in various solid and hematological cancers and is often associated with a good prognosis.
+Work in Prof. Daniel Olive’s laboratory largely contributed to the discovery and understanding of the immunoregulatory properties of the BTN(L)s.
+Today, ImCheck Therapeutics is developing a series of programs to target different members of this family, of which the most advanced target is BTN3A, a key activator of γ9δ2 T cells.
+Importantly, the 3 isoforms of BTN3A are overexpressed in various solid and hematological cancers, as well as on the surface of multiple immune cell populations.

 ImCheck is maximizing its drug development pipeline by generating mAbs to each member of the BTN(L) superfamily to activate or inhibit different immune cell subsets as a therapeutic approach in immuno-oncology (IO), infectious diseases, and autoimmune disease (AID), respectively.